mprestin77/AssignBackupPolicy-fn/README.md

 ```
 Before you deploy AssignBackupPolicy function, make sure you have run step C of the [Oracle Functions Quick Start Guide for Cloud Shell](https://docs.oracle.com/en-us/iaas/Content/Functions/Tasks/functionsquickstartcloudshell.htm)

-*Note: Alternatively, You can also use your local machine or OCI Compute as your dev environments. refer the [Functions Quick Start on Local Host](https://docs.oracle.com/en-us/iaas/Content/Functions/Tasks/functionsquickstartlocalhost.htm).*
+*Note: In this example I am using OCI Cloud Shell for deploying my function.
+Alternatively, you can also use your local machine or OCI Compute as your dev environments. refer the [Functions Quick Start on Local Host](https://docs.oracle.com/en-us/iaas/Content/Functions/Tasks/functionsquickstartlocalhost.htm).*

-**Setup your Cloud Shell environment**
+***Setup your Cloud Shell environment***

 Login to OCI Cloud Console and Launch Cloud Shell